armandocomellas1/react-math-magicians/README.md

 ## Live demo video

-- Will be avaialable once the project is finished.
+- Will be avaialable once the project is finished but the UI is ready now.

 ### Prerequisites
 - Code editor